Active case

 • Gastroparesis (not on warning label): Ozempic may be connected to gastroparesis.
 This condition slows down the stomach’s normal muscle movement, preventing it from emptying properly.

 • Gastroenteritis (not on warning label): Some patients using Ozempic have experienced gastroenteritis.
-This condition causes inflammation of the stomach and intestines that leads to vomiting and diarrhea.
+This condition causes stomach and intestine inflammation which leads to vomiting and diarrhea.

-• Ileus (intestinal blockage or obstruction) (added to warning label in September 2023): A serious and potentially fatal condition known as ileus blocks or obstructs the intestines and hampers the movement of food and waste out of the body.
+• Ileus (intestinal blockage or obstruction) (added to warning label in September 2023): A serious and potentially fatal intestinal blockage or obstruction known as ileus prevents the bowels from working properly.
+Illeus isn’t the result of a structural issue.

-• Intraoperative pulmonary aspiration (not on warning label): The entry of liquid or solid material into the lungs during surgery caused by delayed emptying of the stomach.
+• Intraoperative pulmonary aspiration (not on warning label): This is the entry of liquid or solid material into the lungs during surgery as a result of delayed stomach emptying.

 • Gallbladder disease (added to warning label in March 2022): A potentially life-threatening condition that requires surgery to treat a variety of symptoms including pain, inflammation, infection and blockages.